HOME > Hydrolink Magazine

-HydroLink is the primary magazine of the IAHR community and brings you the latest news in the world of hydro-environment engineering and research!
-Hydrolink also provides a platform for reporting on IAHR Conferences, news from our members and offers a forum for exchanging information and spreading the word on topics and news relevant to the community.
+Hydrolink is the primary magazine of the IAHR community and one of the highest-rated member benefits.
+It brings you the latest developments in the field of hydro-environment engineering and research through articles on projects, research, and new methods and tools of interest to the community.
+It also provides a platform for reporting on IAHR Conferences and news from our members, and offers a forum for exchanging information and spreading the word on topics and projects relevant to the community.

 Publication Frequency: 4 issues per year

 Latest issue ↑

 The United Nations defines “net zero” as the goal of reducing greenhouse gas emissions to as close to zero as possible, with any remaining emissions re-absorbed from the atmosphere, by the oceans and forests.Achieving net zero by the year 2050 is considered essential for limiting global temperature rise to 1.5°C above pre-industrial levels, a goal adopted in the 2015 Paris Agreement.

 An indication that the climate change – water nexus is drawing the attention of the high-level political leadership around the world is the recent announcement from the Presidency of the upcoming 28th Conference of the Parties (COP28) of the United Nations Framework Convention on Climate Change (UNFCCC) that it “will elevate water on the climate agenda and seek to drive forward progress and raise ambition”.

 Readers will find in this issue some articles on the role of water in climate change mitigation, embedding low-carbon solutions into a water asset lifecycle, assessing GHG emissions for water bodies, innovation and action in the water sector in the United States, and the role of hydropower in the effort achieve carbon neutrality goals in China.